 Each applicant must be applying to become a new HealthySteps site.
-Sites that are listed on the HealthySteps Practice Directory xviii at the time of application, or have accepted or anticipate funding from the OMH HealthySteps RFAs released in June 2022, November 2022, or June 2023 are not eligible to apply.
-However, are eligible to apply to establish a new site/s at different and/or additional locations under this RFA.
+Sites that are listed on the HealthySteps Practice Directory xviii at the time of application, or have accepted or anticipate funding from the OMH HealthySteps RFAs released in June 2022, November 2022, June 2023, or August 2024 are not eligible to apply.
+However, organizations with a current site are eligible to apply to establish a new site/s at different and/or additional locations under this RFA.